 Mindfulness meditation for beginners is a simple meditation practice that teaches you to focus on the thoughts that are crossing your mind, without any judgment or rationalization.
-Beginners can practice mindfulness meditation whenever they want some self reflection and they want to churn their thoughts.
+Beginners can practice mindfulness meditation whenever they want some self-reflection, and they want to churn their thoughts.

-This is another easy guided meditation for beginners.
 Body scan meditation involves systematically scanning and bringing awareness to different parts of the body.
 The focus is on noticing sensations, tension, or relaxation in each body part without judgment.

-This meditation for beginners involves focusing on the breath as it naturally flows in and out of the body.
+This guided meditation for beginners involves focusing on the breath as it naturally flows in and out of the body.
 Beginners can sit in a comfortable position and gently focus their attention on the sensation of the breath in the nostrils, the rise and fall of the abdomen, or the feeling of air filling and leaving the lungs.

 This meditation technique involves repeating a word, phrase, or sound (mantra) silently or aloud.
 The repetition of the mantra helps anchor the mind and cultivate a sense of focus and calm.
 Beginners can choose a simple and meaningful mantra, such as "OM" and repeat it during their meditation practice.

 In this meditation technique, you engage in a guided meditation that takes you on a visual journey.
 During the practice you imagine yourself in peaceful settings envisioning positive outcomes for your goals.
 Beginners can visualize any place they’ve already visited or any place they’d like to go.